orbitsdev/queuing/documentation/Database_Optimization.md

 ## Overview

-This document outlines the database optimization features implemented in the KiosQueuing system to improve performance, especially when handling large numbers of queue records.
+This document outlines the database optimization features implemented in the QUEWIE system to improve performance, especially when handling large numbers of queue records.

 ## 1. Database Indexing